-3. Schedule a shadow day.
+3. Schedule a shadow day for your child.
 Included during the shadow day will be an interview with the Dean of Students and Principal.

 4. Once all materials are received, the file will be reviewed and if appropriate, an acceptance letter will be sent.

 5. Families have two weeks upon receipt of the acceptance letter to pay the enrollment fee ($200) to secure the spot in the class.

 For the 2022-2023 school year, the tuition is $7,950.
 This rate will be frozen through the remainder of the student's attendance at Mercy for those students who begin in 2022-2023.